symfonycorp/symfony-cloud-docs/cookbooks/cloudflare.rst

    environment created.

-By default, Cloudflare sits between end-users and a project on SymfonyCloud, but SymfonyCloud stills allows direct requests to the project (by-passing Cloudflare's features and protection).
+By default, Cloudflare sits between end-users and a project on SymfonyCloud, but SymfonyCloud still allows direct requests to the project (by-passing Cloudflare's features and protection).
 This is why we recommend you to enable *Authenticated Origin Pulls*.